The Mountbatten Lodge

 Superb rooms with four poster beds, private plunge pools and huge bathrooms

-Call us on (858) 523-9000 to start planning your vacation to The Mountbatten Lodge or take a look at our itineraries to Rajasthan
+To start planning your vacation to The Mountbatten Lodge

 Many guests ask us how long to stay here, and many unfortunately only opt for a night - however a second day is especially well rewarded.
 You must try the champagne sundowner in the hills above Mountbatten Lodge - it really is rather magical.
 A visit to the rural villages is another highlight, as you will likely be the only tourists about.